lenincompres/domify/README.md

 # Domify
 by Lenin Compres

 The *domify* function creates DOM elements from a provided JS object sturcture.
-It returns the container element created.
 By default the elements are appended to the *document.body*.
+*  It returns the container element.

 ```javascript
 domify({